 The Board may convene an executive session as permitted by law.
-It is -a violation of Washington State law and this Policy to disclose publicly what is discussed and reviewed in executive session.
-All comments made and all written materials reviewed during an executive session are confidential by law and shall not be publicly disclosed or removed from the premises of an_executive-session by any Board member of attendee of the executive session absent an affirmative-striction on the record in a public meeting.
-This restriction applies to all -executive session discussions and materials regardless of whether the District's counsel is present or not.
+It is a violation of Washington State law and this Policy to disclose publicly what is discussed and reviewed in executive session.
+All comments made and all written materials reviewed during an executive session are confidential by law and shall not be publicly disclosed or removed from the premises of an executive session by any Board member or attendee of the executive session absent an affirmative vote of majority of the Board on the record in a public meeting.
+This restriction applies to all executive session discussions and materials regardless of whether the District's counsel is present or not.